Contraceptive trials in Puerto Rico

-The first large-scale human trial of the birth control pill was carried out in Puerto Rico in the 1950s.
-Between conceptualization and legalization of the first birth control drug in the United States in 1960, there were many developments and trials of test drugs.
-One such trial happened in Puerto Rico in the 1950s.
-Before the drug was approved as safe in the mainland U.S., many Puerto Rican women were used as test subjects.
-The trials were conducted by Gregory Pincus and John Rock in 1955.
+The first large-scale human trial of the birth control pill was unethically conducted by Gregory Pincus and John Rock in 1955 in Puerto Rico.
+Before the drug was approved as safe in the mainland U.S., many poor and uneducated Puerto Rican women were used as guinea pigs by Gregory and John.
 These trials are a major component in the history of the development of female oral contraceptives, occurring in between initial small trial testing on the east coast and the release of the drug for public consumption.
+As a result, women gained more independence as they were able to delay pregnancies.
+The trials are controversial because the Puerto Rican women were uninformed of the potential health and safety risks of the drug.
+There was a large amount of criticism coming from feminist circles surrounding the trial.

 American testing surrounding the Puerto Rico trials

-Starting in 1873, the United States federal government passed a series of laws commonly known as the Comstock Laws.
-The Comstock Laws criminalized the use of the postal service as a means of sending, obtaining, or possessing items considered obscene or salacious (including books, pamphlets, abortifacients, anything used to "facilitate sex," or containing sexual language, etc.).
+In 1873, the United States federal government passed a series of laws commonly known as the Comstock Laws.
+The Comstock Laws criminalized the use of the postal service as a means of sending, obtaining, or possessing items considered obscene or salacious (including books, pamphlets, abortifacients, anything used to "facilitate sex", or containing sexual language, etc.).
 The Comstock Laws thus basically criminalized contraceptive devices and instruments used in abortion procedures.
-The legislation, however, did not prevent women, nor businesses, from continuing to explore and attempt different methods of birth control.
-Forced underground, abortion often led to unintentional sterilization or death.
-Over three quarters of self-induced abortions resulted in complications.
+The legislation, however, did not prevent women or businesses from continuing to explore and attempt different methods of birth control.
+Forced underground, abortion procedures often led to unintentional sterilization or death.
+Over three-quarters of self-induced abortions resulted in complications.

-Infuriated with the lengths that many were forced to go to in order to regulate their own fertility, women began to push for legal rights to contraceptive methods and more importantly, the rights to govern their own bodies.
+Infuriated with the lengths that many were forced to go to in order to regulate their own fertility, women began to push for legal rights to contraceptive methods and to govern their own bodies.
 The movement for public access to birth control started in the early 20th century, propelled by figures like Margaret Sanger.
 Physicians also lobbied against Comstock Laws, asserting their right to prescribe contraceptives.
 By the 1930s, U.S. courts were limiting Comstock restrictions on birth control and other purportedly obscene materials.